-On this day you will travel to Olkhon.
+On this day you will travel to Olkhon island.
 In the morning, you will go to Irkutsk to catch a public bus that will deliver you to the ferry.
 The road goes through picturesque green hills of the Pribaikalsky mountain range covered with Siberian taiga and Mongolian-type landscapes of the Tazheranskaya steppe (time en route to the ferry is 4 hours).

-Then the ferry will take you across the famous Olkhon Gate that separates Olkhon from the mainland.
+The ferry will take you across the famous Olkhon Gate that separates Olkhon from the mainland.
 It will take you about 40 min. to get to the island.
 On the way you will see both the Maloye (Lesser) and the Bolshoye (Larger) Seas - two parts of Baikal split by Olkhon.

 After some rest you will go on a walking sightseeing tour of Khuzhir settlement and sacred Burkhan Cape (Shamanka Rock), one of the nine Asian shrines that were equally worshipped by Shamanists, Buddhists and Lamaists.
-You will also visi the local Lore Museum to learn about everyday life and culture of the islanders.
+You will also visit the local Lore Museum to learn about everyday life and the culture of the islanders.